code-not-found/code-not-found.github.io/_posts/jms/2014-01-11-jms-hermesjms-download-installation.md

     <img src="{{ site.url }}/assets/images/jms/hermesjms-home-screen-windows.png" alt="hermesjms home screen windows">
 </figure>

-> On first startup, HermesJMS will create a <ins>.hermes</ins> directory that contains the default configuration XML, log files and a messages directory.
-If for some reason the application does not start as shown above, search for this directory (it will probably be located in your user's home directory or in the root where Windows is installed, typically C\:) and have a look at the <ins>hermes.log</ins> file for more information on what went wrong.
+> On first startup, HermesJMS will create a <file>.hermes</file> directory that contains the default configuration XML, log files and a messages directory.
+If for some reason the application does not start as shown above, search for this directory (it will probably be located in your user's home directory or in the root where Windows is installed, typically C\:) and have a look at the <file>hermes.log</file> file for more information on what went wrong.

-In order to exit HermesJMS simply select <ins>File > Exit</ins> from the console top menu as shown below.
+In order to exit HermesJMS simply select <file>File > Exit</file> from the console top menu as shown below.

 <figure>
     <img src="{{ site.url }}/assets/images/jms/hermesjms-quit-windows.png" alt="hermesjms quit windows">